NetEase Inc. (NTES) vs. Its Peers: A Comparison

 NTES) stock’s latest price update

-NetEase Inc. (NASDAQ: NTES)’s stock price has decreased by -3.08 compared to its previous closing price of 86.46.
-Despite this, the company has seen a gain of 7.93% in its stock price over the last five trading days.
+NetEase Inc. (NASDAQ: NTES)’s stock price has increased by 1.74 compared to its previous closing price of 81.41.
+Despite this, the company has seen a fall of -3.57% in its stock price over the last five trading days.

 NTES’s Market Performance

-NTES’s stock has risen by 7.93% in the past week, with a monthly drop of -6.79% and a quarterly rise of 18.19%.
-The volatility ratio for the week is 2.88% while the volatility levels for the last 30 days are 2.94% for NetEase Inc. The simple moving average for the last 20 days is -1.67% for NTES stock, with a simple moving average of 1.07% for the last 200 days.
+NTES’s stock has fallen by -3.57% in the past week, with a monthly drop of -6.26% and a quarterly rise of 21.10%.
+The volatility ratio for the week is 2.37% while the volatility levels for the last 30 days are 2.89% for NetEase Inc. The simple moving average for the last 20 days is -1.84% for NTES stock, with a simple moving average of 0.13% for the last 200 days.

 Analysts’ Opinion of NTES